Pumpkin Banana Bread with Maple Syrup Glaze

 It takes about an hour to bake pumpkin bread.
 Insert a toothpick into the middle of the loaf and if it comes out clean, it’s ready to take out of the oven.

-Can I make pumpkin banana bread instead of muffins instead?
+Can I make pumpkin banana muffins instead of bread?

 Yes!
 Pour the batter into a lined muffin tin and bake for approx 25-30 minutes at 325°F or until a toothpick comes out clean.